Nervosys/Botnix/docs/packages/cataclysm-dda.section.md

 ])
 ```

-All mods, soundpacks, and tilesets available in nixpkgs are found in
+All mods, soundpacks, and tilesets available in botpkgs are found in
 `cataclysmDDA.pkgs`.

 Here is an example to modify existing mods and/or add more mods not available
-in nixpkgs:
+in botpkgs:

 ```nix
 let